27 October 2024

 By the way, along the way I do use many of the gifts God has given me to some extent.
 Yesterday, for instance, I was able to play violin for a funeral Mass.
 I don't do this often at all because I personally prefer to participate in Mass differently than this, but it was a joy to do for friends in the parish.
 (A number of people who really do know me pretty well commented, "I didn't know you played the violin!")
 Today I did a Communion service and reflection as I do many Fridays during the year.
 Often times, as I have noted here before, I write reflections on weekly Scripture lections, and of course I write here and other places and do spiritual direction.
 This allows me to use some of my theology for others but even more fundamentally it is an expression of who I am in light of the grace of God in my life.
 Even so, the important truth is that the eremitical vocation (and, I would argue, any vocation to chronic illness!) is much more about being the gift God makes of us --- no matter how hidden eremitical life or our illness makes that gift --- than it is a matter of focusing on or being anxious about using or not using the gifts God has given us.

 In other words my life glorifies God and is a service to God's People even if no one has a clue what specific gifts God has given me because it reveals the power of God to redeem and transfigure a reality fraught with sin, death, and the power of the absurd.
 A non-eremitical vocation to chronic illness does the same thing if only one can allow God's grace to work in and transfigure them.
-We ourselves as covenant partner of God in all things then become the incarnate "answer" to the often-terrible question, "WHY?!!"
-In Christ, in our graced and transfigured lives, this question ceases to be one of unresolved torment; it becomes instead both an instance of and an invitation to hope-filled witness and joyful proclamation.
+We ourselves as covenant partners of God in all things then become the incarnate "answer" to the often-terrible question, "WHY?!!"
+In Christ, in our graced and transfigured lives, this question ceases to be one of unresolved torment; instead, it becomes both an invitation to and an instance of hope-filled witness and joyful proclamation.
 "WHY??"
 So that Christ might live in me and in me triumph over all that brings chaos and meaninglessness to human lives.
 WHY?1!
-So that the God of life may triumph over the powers of sin and death in us, the Spirit may transform isolation into genuine solitude in us, and the things which ordinarily separate us from God may become sacraments of God's presence and inescapable, unconquerable love in us!
+So that the God of life may triumph over the powers of sin and death in us, the Spirit may transform isolation into genuine solitude in us, and the things that ordinarily separate us from God may become sacraments of God's presence and inescapable, unconquerable love in us!

-I hope this is helpful and answered all your questions.
+I hope this is helpful and answers your questions.